-An intranet has the potential to significantly improve business performance and positively impact how employees operate in countless settings.
-This is not to suggest that there are a set number of intranet benefits or a single ROI figure that characterizes every intranet—there are multiple types of intranets on the market that offer a broad range of features and functionality, all of which can be applied in a variety of ways.
+A well-functioning intranet can significantly improve business performance and positively impact how employees operate in countless settings.
+But there is no set number of intranet benefits or a single ROI figure that characterizes every platform.
+That's why, for the purposes of this article, we will focus specifically on the latest iteration of intranets.

 The “New Normal” for Businesses

 COVID-19 has fundamentally changed the way we work, accelerating digital transformation and remote working practices for workers across industries.
-According to research from Gartner, nearly three quarters (74%) of CFOs expect to transition previously on-premise employees to remote work permanently, driven largely by a desire to cut real-estate costs.
+According to research from Gartner, nearly three quarters (74%) of CFOs expect to permanently transition previously on-premise employees to remote work.
+This move is driven largely by a desire to cut real-estate costs.

-While the shift to remote working is more easily done in white-collar industries like tech, which naturally lend themselves to the practice, historically physically-bound, blue-collar industries are likely to struggle.
+The shift to remote working is easier in white-collar industries, which naturally lend themselves to the practice.
+Conversely, historically on-site, blue-collar industries are far more likely to struggle.

-In the manufacturing and industrial engineering industry, for example, a recent study conducted by Leesman revealed that businesses in this category are not totally prepared for this workforce shift.
+In the manufacturing and industrial engineering industry, for example, a recent study by Leesman reveals that businesses in this category aren't totally prepared for this workforce shift.

 Surveying 52,240 employees from the manufacturing and industrial engineering sector, 53% reported having no home working experience.